opis/json-schema/README.md

 Json Schema
 -----------

-**Opis Json Schema** is a PHP implementation for the latest [json-schema](http://json-schema.org/) draft.
+**Opis Json Schema** is a PHP implementation for the latest [json-schema](http://json-schema.org/) validation draft.

 **The library's key features:**

-- Fast validation
+- Fast validation (you can set maximum number of errors for a validation)
-- Support for absolute/relative json pointers
+- Support for absolute and relative json pointers
 - Support for if-then-else
-- Support for uri templates and variables
+- Support for uri-templates and variables
+- Most of the string formats are supported
+- Support for custom formats
+- Support for default value
-- Support for custom filters/formats
+- Support for custom filters

 ## License